Cave Without A Name

 What to Order

-The participant guide includes the adventure scenario, pressure-sensitive scoring, background information, five-step problem-solving process, how to improve team discussions, team reflection, and action-planning worksheets.
+The Participant Guide includes the adventure scenario, pressure-sensitive scoring, background information, team worksheets, and action planning.